From Talent Pipelines to Strategic Capabilities: Rethinking India’s Science Institutions

 What is missing are visible, credible alternatives that signal:

-“Use your talent to build and sustain capabilities that matter.”
+“Use your talent to build national capabilities.”

 Institutions of the kind proposed here could begin to shift that balance:

-- By creating real, mission-linked opportunities
+- By creating mission-linked opportunities

-- By producing visible outcomes
+- By producing visible science career paths

 Prestige, after all, follows pathways.